psu13/mutable-hakyll/posts/konica-hexar.md

 ---

-The [Konica Hexar](https://en.wikipedia.org/wiki/Konica_Hexar) was a fixed lens rangefinder style 35mm film camera was available for sale between around 1993 and probably the early 2000s.
-It had a Leica-ish vibe, except the lens was fixed in place.
-That lens though, a 35mm F2, was exactly what you would use on a Leica M most of the time anyway.
+The [Konica Hexar](https://en.wikipedia.org/wiki/Konica_Hexar) was a fixed lens rangefinder style 35mm film camera that was manufactured for sale between around 1993 and probably 1999 to 2000.
+It had a Leica-ish shell but with more automated internals, and the lens was fixed in place.
+That lens though, a 35mm F2, was exactly what you would use on a Leica M most of the time.
 And like the Leica the Hexar had a giant beautiful bright optical viewfinder on the left side of the camera.
 Unlike the Leica it had autofocus, auto-exposure, auto-wind, and you didn't have to take the fucking bottom of the camera off to load it with film.

-I bought a Hexar at the peak of my pretentious "Tri-X 35mm black and white film shot at ISO 320 for better shadow detail artsy fartsy" phase.
+I bought a Hexar at the peak of my pretentious "Tri-X 35mm black and white film shot at ISO 320 for better shadow detail pseudo-artistic" phase.
 It's always been one of my favorite cameras.

-One reason I bought the camera was an old and very expansive review of it that was written by one Richard Caruana and published at [photo.net](https://www.photo.net).
+One reason I bought the camera was a very expansive review that was written by one Richard Caruana and published at [photo.net](https://www.photo.net).
 That web site was one of the most active forums for photo nerds during the Internet 1.0 period.
 The review was so good that you could use it as a quick start manual for the camera when you bought it.

 I had reason recently to try and look for the old review, but I could not find it at [photo.net](https://www.photo.net] anymore.
 Sad.
 Luckily